ShouryaShinde/ShouryaShinde/README.md

 - 👋 Hey there!
 I'm Shaurya — a BE IT student from Dr. D. Y. Patil Institute of Technology (SPPU).
 - 🚀 Currently learning full-stack web development through Angela Yu’s Udemy course.
-- 💡 I love building interactive web apps, exploring IoT projects with ESP8266, and constantly improving my skills.
+- 💡 I love building interactive web apps, participating in Hackathons , and constantly improving my skills.
 - 🌱 I'm also passionate about Open Source contribution, Data Structures & Algorithms, and Cloud Computing.
 - 🎯 My goal: Become a versatile full-stack developer ready for real-world projects and impactful collaborations.